Important information about NIH institutional training grants can be obtained from the

 Time to degree should be calculated as the period from enrollment in a doctoral degree program at the reporting institution to the conferral of a Ph.D. or, in case of dual degree program, both degrees.

 For predoctoral training, the entering year is the first year that the trainee began graduate studies at the applicant institution, even if they did not become associated with the training program until later.
 Special notes may be needed to explain exceptions, such as trainees who move to an institution after several years of training at another institution.

 For postdoctoral training, the entering year is the first year of postdoctoral research experience, excluding non-research clinical training.

 Yes, these fellowship awards should be included for grant support.
 Predoctoral fellowships should be included in the "Summary of Support During Training" column.
 Postdoctoral fellowships should appear in the "Subsequent Grants" column.
 You should follow your students and those that you list as "clearly associated" during the time they are in grad school and afterward for a total of15 years.
-The PI should be reporting research or fellowship awards they obtain as postdocs and as independent researchers.
+The PI should be reporting research or fellowships awards they obtain as postdocs and as independent researchers.

-A. No, the "clearly associated" students can be either TGE or non TGE.
+No, the "clearly associated" students can be either TGE or non TGE.
 See the related question under the General Questions section.

 See FAQs Question E.3.

 As indicated in the RPPR Instruction Guide, Table 8 is uploaded as part of a PDF.
 For further information about how xTRACT information is developed into a RPPR, please

 view the XTRACT video.

-A. Table 8A, Part I, is for only students who were appointed to the T32 so this table should only be TGE students who were supported by this T32 award.
+Table 8A, Part I, is for only students who were appointed to the T32 so this table should only be TGE students who were supported by this T32 award.
 Table 8A, Part II, may include non-TGE students if they were supported by NIH or other HHS grant awards.